10 Healthy Juices for Kids With Their Recipes

 4. Apple Lemonade

-The juice from apple and lemon contains essential nutrients such as Vitamin C, fibre, calcium, potassium and magnesium.
-It helps in maintaining a healthy digestive system, freshens breath and improves skin’s quality as well.
+Apple and lemon juice contains essential nutrients such as Vitamin C, fibre, calcium, potassium, and magnesium.
+It helps maintain a healthy digestive system, freshens breath, and improves skin quality.

 Ingredients